Thatch is a layer of living and dead grass blades, stems and roots that forms between the living grass shoots and the soil level.

-The best cure for thatch is to prevent buildup in the first place.
-The best way to do this is through regular thatching of the lawn.
+Thatch build-up can create an uneven lawn surface of high grass and scalped areas.
+The best cure for thatch is to prevent buildup in the first place, and the best way to do this is through regular thatching of the lawn.

 During aeration, a machine known as a core aerator pulls plugs of soil from the lawn to break up compacted soil and create more room for air, water and fertilizer to reach the roots.
 This results in expansion of the root systems for thicker, healthier grass.